What Is Mean Time between Failure (MTBF)?

 Thus, maintenance managers calculate the metric under the assumption that tangible asset failure is inevitable—the question isn’t if the machinery will break down, but when?
 The higher the MTBF, the more likely the asset will operate uninterrupted for an extended period.

-The precise definition of Mean Time to Failureis contingent on what gets categorized as a “failure.”
+The precise definition of Mean Time between Failure is contingent on what gets categorized as a “failure.”
 Most maintenance departments consider equipment failures to be completely out-of-service states of operation.
 Minor malfunctions are not classified as failures.

 The more capital a company has invested in complex mechanical systems, the more likely it is to calculate key performance indicators (KPIs) like mean time between failures (MTBF), Mean Time to Repair (MTTR), and planned maintenance percentage (PMP).